JeffMuthunga/Oppenheimer-LLC/README.md

 # Oppenheimer LLC.
 ### Jeff Muthunga

-This folder contains 4 major files with source code aimed at displaying bots and allowing users to place them in an army section.
-The application can allow
-**A html, js, css and db.json files**
+This folder contains 4 major files with source code aimed at displaying various properties.
+The application can allow **A html, js, css and db.json files**
 ## 1. Project Description
 The Oppenheimer LLC. is a real estate and marketing company that prides itself in allowing customers to view and have access to its affiliated properties.